babarrett/steno-in-the-middle/README.md

     - The other end of the microcomputer connects, through Bluetooth to any host computer.
     - Portable.
 (Hopefully microcomputer not much bigger than 2x2x4".
 Battery, cable, and optional power supply extra.)
     - There are no hardware changes or software installations needed for the keyboard or the host computer.
-    The Plover-in-the-middle system is totally independant.
+    The Plover-in-the-middle system is totally independent.
 * Add: Save briefs on the go.
 (A second SD card could be useful, though not required.)
 * Add: Programmable "switch" for 3 "modes"
     - Output to host computer
     - Write to SD card datafile (stand-alone, off-line recording)
     - Output to host computer, and write to SD card at the same time
-* Add: WiFi access to any smart-phone or tablet and use the display via SSH, VNC, or web server for setings, brief definition, and displaying resultant text when writing to SD or...
+* Add: WiFi access to any smart-phone or tablet and use the display via SSH, VNC, or web server for settings, brief definition, and displaying resultant text when writing to SD or...
 * Add: Battery
 * Add: ...and charger